YNNEKUW/DLHLP_HW4-3/README.md

 ```
 bash predict.sh
 ```
-But in predict.sh, you need to specify the model you want to use.
+Note that in predict.sh you need to specify the model you want to use.
 For instance,
 ```
 python ./examples/run_squad.py --model_name_or_path ./output/MY_MODEL --output_dir ./output/MY_MODEL
 ```